Leveraging Technology To Overcome Addiction

 My name is Reverend Donald Kinnard.
 I have been involved in addiction recovery since 1989.
 After first admitting my own addiction to alcohol, and other addictive behaviors such as gambling.
 I began to struggle for years to overcome my addictions.
 I realized that the problem wasn’t alcohol or any other addictive behavior.
 It was my obsession, (cravings) and the overwhelming compulsion and desires to satisfy cravings.
 All of which were controlling my every thought and behavior.
 So, I began the process of reconditioning my mind, my body and my spirit.

 In 1993 I began to work with ( SAMHSA’S), the Substance Abuse and Mental Health Services Administration.
 With their support and guidance, I developed the five keys to addiction recovery program called VANQUISHED.
 The five keys to addiction recovery is a program that takes a person from an addictive state of mind to a positive state of mind, body and spirit.
 My team and I have hands on recovery knowledge and recovering experience.
+When designing this program the opinion of William D. Silkworth, M.D. who was Director of the Charles B. Towns Hospital for Drug and Alcohol Addictions in New York was highly used.

 Our credential list is long.
 Since 1993 we have partnered with some of the finest addiction and mental health services organizations in the world.
 In 1995 we worked with the Substance Abuse and Mental Health Services Administration.
 With their support and guidance, we started the non-for-profit organization called Christians helping drug abusers.
 In 2006 we started our online addiction recovery program.
 Up to date we have helped tens of thousands of people recover from their addiction.